“Arbitral Awards Made Simple”

 INTRODUCTION

-This legislation incorporates principles from the UNCITRAL (United Nations Commission on International Trade Law) Model Law on International Commercial Arbitration, ensuring that arbitral awards are recognized and enforced both domestically and internationally.
+This legislation adopts principles from the UNCITRAL Model Law on International Commercial Arbitration, ensuring that courts recognize and enforce arbitral awards both domestically and internationally.
 Given the heavy caseload of Indian courts, ADR methods like arbitration, mediation, and negotiation provide effective solutions for dispute resolution.

 Arbitration resembles judicial proceedings, as both parties present their arguments before an arbitrator, who functions similarly to a judge.
 The arbitrator’s decision, known as an arbitral award, is legally binding and holds the same enforceability as a court decree, requiring compliance from both parties involved.